DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "How so!?"

 "Because of human hero...
 I think.
-Well, Kay should know more about it, I think?"
+Well, Kai should know more about it, I think?"

 Unbelievable.
 Who would think that he would think such talk from Rinne, who was even of different race.